-FATF issued another document titled Jurisdictions under Increased Monitoring.
-In October 2020, the FATF decided to recommence work to identify new countries with strategic AML/CFT deficiencies and prioritise the review of listed countries with expired or expiring deadlines.
-The following countries had their progress reviewed by the FATF since February 2021: Albania, Barbados, Botswana, Cambodia, Cayman Islands, Ghana, Jamaica, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Uganda, and Zimbabwe.
+FATF issued another document titled Jurisdictions under Increased

+Monitoring.
+Since the start of the COVID-19 pandemic, the FATF has provided some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
+The following countries had their progress reviewed by the FATF since June 2021: Albania, Barbados, Botswana, Cambodia, Cayman Islands, Jamaica, Malta, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, Uganda, and Zimbabwe.
 For these countries, updated statements are provided.
-Burkina Faso and Senegal were given the opportunity and chose to defer reporting due to the pandemic; thus, the statements issued in February 2021 for these jurisdictions are included, but they may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
-Following review, the FATF now also identifies Haiti, Malta, Philippines, and South Sudan.
+Burkina Faso, Haiti, and South Sudan were given the opportunity and chose to defer reporting; thus, the statements issued in February and June 2021 for these jurisdictions are included, but they may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
+Following review, the FATF now also identifies Jordan, Mali, and Turkey.

-(30 June 2021)
+(26 October 2021)